-Any works at the Precinct The Trust is not considering undertaking any exploratory archaeological excavation at this stage, however, ground disturbance in the areas identified as having archaeological sensitivity-must be undertaken in accordance with the archaeological principles outlined in the NSW Heritage Office Archaeological Guidelines.
+Any works at the Precinct must be undertaken in accordance with the archaeological principles outlined in the NSW Heritage Office Archaeological Guidelines.

 Figure 13: 1992 - HQ 8th (Infantry) Brigade, Regimental 'Dining-in night' at the Fromelles Club.

 The Fromelles Club was located in one of the three WW2 P-type huts sited in the grounds of the Mosman Drill Hall.
 It was demolished in 2003.